Adopting a Child

 4. Begin Adoption Education Classes

-- DCFS and Adoption Center of Illinois require 10 hours of education prior completing an adoption.
+- Adoption Center of Illinois requires Infant/Child CPR certification and a minimum of 10 hours of education prior to finalizing a home study.
 Training must be adoption-specific and cover grief, loss, and attachment issues in adoptive parenting; birth parent and adoptive parent relationships; and parenting an adopted child.
 For a list of current training sessions click here.
-Complete DCFS foster family home licensing forms (click here for sample forms).

 5. Participate in a Home Study Interview